RayhanTabase/hello-rails-back-end/README.md

 > Describe how a new developer could make use of your project.

+You can find the React Frontend client at [React_client](https://github.com/RayhanTabase/hello-react-front-end)

 To get a local copy up and running, follow these steps.

 ### Prerequisites